keras-team/keras-io/examples/graphs/md/node2vec_movielens.md

 ```
 </div>
-Let's show a sample instance of the `ratings` DataFrame.
+Let's inspect a sample instance of the `ratings` DataFrame.

 ```python